masao/ttl2html-doc/docs/shapes.rst

 Profile Description Using Shapes
 ================================

 RDF shapes are a formal language for describing the model contents of RDF data.
-Two common shape description languages are ShEx (Shape Expressions) and SHACL (Shapes Constraint Language).
+Two common shape description languages are `ShEx (Shape Expressions) <https://shex.io/>`_ and `SHACL (Shapes Constraint Language) <https://www.w3.org/TR/shacl/>`_.
 By using ShEx or SHACL, you can verify whether an RDF dataset is correctly structured and provide a detailed description of its contents.

 **ttl2html** supports only SHACL, providing two key functions: